Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Q2pyvicFkxA.md

 ### Transcript

-> that was another question someone said someone else something about is there any plan for steam we don't have any concrete plans for steam we just have the 12-month exclusive with epic and we just we just don't know what we're doing after that i mean in my opinion it's likely we'll go to steam but like maybe we don't right so i don't want to say we're going to be there
+> that was another question someone said someone else something about is there any plan for steam we don't have any concrete plans for steam we just have the 12-month exclusive with epic and we just we just don't know what we're doing after that I mean in my opinion it's likely we'll go to steam but like maybe we don't right so I don't want to say we're going to be there